Rafiki50/Rafiki50/README.md

 - 👋 Hi, I’m @Rafiki50
 - 👀 I’m interested in econ, philosphy, and history.
-My coding skills are rusty, so I am brushing up with some projects tracking various Covid-related issues for the Chicago area.
 - 🌱 I’m currently learning plotting in R and ML in python.
 - 💞️ I’m not actively looking for collaboration, but I would be a useful teammate on anything related to financial securities and could be talked into helping with projects that interest me.